 - We can share volumes among multiple containers safely; backup and migration of volumes are also easy.

 Docker volumes are safe any easy way to store the data persistently.
-We also have bind mount for persistent storage however, it has less functionality compare to Docker volumes.
-We have discussed named volume, we also have anonymous volumes that do not have a specific source and it is removed once the container got deleted.
+We also have a bind mount for persistent storage; however, it has less functionality compare to Docker volumes.
+We have discussed named volume, we also have anonymous volumes that do not have a specific source, and it is removed once the container got deleted.